Back to School: The 3 Types of Learners

-Students everywhere have wrapped up their summer breaks and are back in school.
-Some struggle with the long days in the classroom and evenings of homework.
-Others are enjoying being reunited with friends and hitting the books.
+Students everywhere can see the end of their summer breaks, and school is fast approaching.
+Anticipating days spent back in school, some struggle with the thought of long days in the classroom and evenings of homework, while others eagerly await being reunited with friends and hitting the books.

 Vata students typically display creativity and flexibility.
 They love being exposed to all sorts of new things, though they may have a tough time actually completing any one of the hundred projects they start.

 If you have a vata student in your life, try some of these Ayurvedic tips: